jackson-asmith/jacksonsmith.github.io/index.md

 ### Operations Engineer | Lincoln Investment; Remote -- Apr 2022-Present

-- Responsible for large complex IT environment spanning more than 300 offices across the US
+- Responsible for large complex hybrid-cloud spanning multiple datacenters and Azure serving more than 300 offices across the US
-- Insource patching of Linux and Windows servers, reducing cumulative monthly vulnerabilities 30% and saving company $400,000 a year
+- Insource patching of Linux and Windows servers, reducing cumulative monthly vulnerabilities 30% and cost by $400,000 a year
-- Design/Implement complex distributed systems
-- Establish/recommend policies on system use and services
-- Automate repeated tasks allowing teams to scale with organization growth
+- Automate repeated tasks such as software deployment and system reporting allowing teams to scale with organization growth
+- Design and maintain software defined datacenters running bare metal hypervisors on enterprise hardware
 - Mentor, train, and share knowledge with peers
 - Work under general direction of senior management